 Imgar was my very first to be placed in a caravan for the homeless.
 I didn’t realise it would be such a trial.
 But what if the Lord had turned his back on us because He knew we were going to need a lot of cleaning up, guidance, and tender loving care?

 I didn’t want Imgar to give up her dirty habit because I was trying to be the Holy Spirit in her life.
 It is the Holy Spirit’s job to convict, not ours.
 I just longed for her to be accepted by others.
 So I kept trying to convince her that her dirty habit was wrong.
 But Imgar was having none of it!
 But one day she said, “OK my sister Cristina!
 If you can prove to me from the Bible that my habit is wrong, then I will stop!”

 ‘Prove it from the Bible?’
 I thought!
 I’d never given a thought of her saying that!
 I was panic-stricken as I was certain that there would be no such ‘proof’ and Imgar would think that what she was doing was fine or that I was being controlling.

 How would I ever find in the Bible that her particular ‘dirty habit’ was wrong?
 I had no internet then, or access to any.
 I had no computer or even a concordance.
 All I had was my Bible which had 66 Books!

 Every day, Imgar would mischievously ask, “Have you found anything in the Bible yet my sister Cristina that what I do is wrong?’
 Every day, I had to say, “No, Imgar.”
 So each day she thought she was safe!

 But one day when she asked me I could answer, ‘Yes Imgar!
 I have found in the Bible that what you do is – not right!
 Imgar was flabbergasted!’

-End of excerpt from Daughters Under Trial which contains 23 messages on the trials of faith we can face in our walk with the Lord.
-These messages apply to all, man or woman
+End of excerpt from Daughters Under Trial.
+This book contains23 distinct messages on the trials of faith we can face in our walk with the Lord and they apply to all, man or woman

 Book orders https://christinesmithbooks.com